Dick Advocaat

-Dirk Nicolaas "Dick" Advocaat (/nl/; born 27 September 1947) is a Dutch former football player and coach.
-He is currently the manager of the Curaçao national football team.
+Dirk Nicolaas "Dick" Advocaat (/nl/; born 27 September 1947) is a Dutch professional football coach and former player who is the manager of the Curaçao national team.
+A successful player and manager, he is nicknamed "The Little General", a reference to his mentor Rinus Michels.

-Advocaat was successful as a football player and as a coach, including three stints with the Netherlands national team.
-He has coached a number of clubs in the Netherlands and abroad (including the Russian club Zenit Saint Petersburg, with which he won the 2008 UEFA Cup Final), as well as the national teams of a number of countries, including South Korea, Belgium and Russia.
-His nickname is "The Little General", a reference to his mentor Rinus Michels.
+Advocaat has coached a number of clubs in the Netherlands and abroad (including the Russian club Zenit Saint Petersburg, with which he won the 2008 UEFA Cup and the 2008 UEFA Super Cup), as well as the national teams of a number of countries (including the Netherlands, South Korea, Belgium and Russia).
+With the Netherlands, he reached the quarterfinals of the 1994 FIFA World Cup and the semifinals of the 2004 UEFA European Championship.